rustic-games/learn-gfx-hal/book/src/04_triangle_intro.md

 As you're probably getting sick of hearing at this point, we're not using depth testing right now.

-Note that there's two different structs called `DepthStencilDesc` in the `gfx-hal` crate.
-The one in the `image` module is deprecated old nonsense, we want to be sure to import the one from the `pso` module.

 ```rust
       let depth_stencil = DepthStencilDesc {
         depth: DepthTest::Off,